opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 --------------------
 General contributions
 ~~~~~~~~~~~~~~~~~~~~~
-Anyone contributor may create a pull request for generative IDs, corrections, aliases, etc. via the repository.
+Any ``contributor`` may create a pull request for generative IDs, corrections, aliases, etc.

-A contributor’s request will be considered acceptable when reviewed by and approved by two committers.
+* A pull request from a ``contributor`` will be considered accepted when reviewed by and approved by two ``committers``.
-If the contribution is from a current committer in good standing, only one additional committer’s review is necessary.
+* If the contribution is from a current ``committer`` in good standing, only one additional ``committer`` review is necessary.
-No two members of the same organization may be involved in the acceptance of a pull request.
+* No two members of the same organization may be involved in the acceptance of a pull request.

-The expectation for commits will be reviewed within 2 weeks of a pull request
+Commits should be reviewed within 2 weeks of a pull request.
+Accellerated timeline needs should be communicated via Slack/email.

-If, after two months there is neither a formal approval or an ongoing conversation around a request, that request will be considered accepted.
+* If, after two months there is neither a formal approval or an ongoing conversation around a request, that request will be considered accepted.
-If a conversation around a request cannot reach consensus, after two months the contributor may request a final vote from the cohort of existing committers.
+* If a conversation around a request cannot reach consensus, after two months the ``contributor`` may request a final vote from the cohort of existing ``committers``.

-Approval will be handled on a per-file basis
+Approval will be handled on a per-file, rather than a per-commit, basis.

-Timelines may be accelerated for time sensitive issues at the approval of committers.
-New commits must have a well-formed explanation attached, especially on new generative IDs or type
+New commits should include have a well-formed explanations, especially if generating new IDs or types.

-Formalized guidelines for approval
+Formalized guidelines for approval will be created for use by ``committers``.
+These guidelines will include:

-Syntax checks
+* Syntax check guidelines
-Type checks
+* Type check guidelines and a glossary of existing types
-Dupe checks
+* Dupe check guidelines
-Including sameAs
-Difference between generating/correcting
+* Instructions for including and checking for correct sameAs aliasing
+* Differentiating standards of review between generative/corrective requests

 Government contributions
 Should a government entity wish to contribute to the repository, they will initially be asked to work directly with an existing committer to prepare to integrate their identifier set.